-1 Sunday.
+1 Tuesday.
 Last day to file an application for May degrees and certificates.
 Applications received after this date will automatically be applied to the next conferral date.

-1 Sunday.
+6 Sunday.
 Annual Commemoration Service in St. Paul's Chapel.

-5 Thursday.
+10 Thursday.
 Midterm date.
+13-20 Sunday-Sunday.
+Spring holidays.